 AIDS Subset - This subset strategy was created to facilitate searching for subjects in the area of AIDS.
 It is based on search strategies used for creating NLM AIDSLINE® database.
 This subset can also be used in a search as aids [sb].

-AIDSLINE® - AIDS Information Online is a database of bibliographic citations to literature covering research, clinical aspects and health policy issues about AIDS and related topics.
+AIDSLINE® - AIDS Information Online was a database of bibliographic citations to literature covering research, clinical aspects and health policy issues about AIDS and related topics.

 AIM - see Abridged Index Medicus (AIM)